atsign-foundation/at_demos/at_notifications/README.md

 cd at_demos/at_notifications/bin
 ```

-3. Simply start your subscriber with the following command:
+3. Start your subscriber with the following command:

 ```sh
 dart run subscribe.dart -a @subscriber -r ".*@notifier"